BlaineCowen/notes-for-new-direcor/home.md

 I put any files I need the students to see in a shared google drive that I make them save.

 I've tried for a long time to get kids to use SmartMusic, but they hate it so much.
 It has a lot of good feature but a lot of very dumb bugs that make it not very useful in my opinion.

+I'll send a google doc with all of the passwords as soon as I can get back into my account/

 # Uniforms